 Eligibility for TRiO Student Support Services is determined by federal regulations.
-To qualify, a student must be a low income U.S. Citizen or permanent resident and meet one of the following criteria:
+To qualify, a student must be a U.S. Citizen or permanent resident and meet one of the following criteria:

-Be a first generation college student (neither parent has a bachelor's degree) Have a documented disability
+- Be a first generation college student (neither parent has a bachelor's degree) and/or - Low income (meet federal income guidelines) and/or - Have a documented disability

-For additional information contact 638-1236 (New Bern) or 444-1043 (Havelock).
+For additional information contact 638-1236.

-■ Military Affairs Center
+■ Military Affairs Resources Center (Havelock campus)

-(Havelock campus)

-The Military Affairs Center (MAC) was established specifically to address the unique academic, financial and social needs of active military members and veterans transitioning from warrior to student.
+The Military Affairs Resources Center (MARC) was established specifically to address the unique academic, financial and social needs of active military members and veterans transitioning from warrior to student.
 Craven Community College is committed to providing military-affiliated students with quality assistance and guidance throughout their academic career.
-The MAC provides one-on-one assistance to ensure that the college's current and former military students have a positive college experience.
+The MARC provides one-onone assistance to ensure that the college's current and former military students have a positive college experience.
 Our faculty and staff want you to feel supported every step of the way.
 Balancing college life with career and personal responsibilities can be very challenging.
-The MAC staff members are happy to assist you in handling these challenges and getting the most out of your college education.
+The MARC staff members are happy to assist you in handling these challenges and getting the most out of your college education.